heliorc/imuf-release/README.md

 # IMUF Official Releases
 Hex releases for supported firmware.

+# UPDATE
+We have decoupled the updating of the flight code firmware from the update process for the IMU-F unit.
+When there is an update to IMU-F, you will want to use the tool provided to update IMU-F. We will no longer be creating additional aggregates since it is no longer neccesary to do so.
+This should make things more clear as to what is happening when you update.
+You will only need to update IMU-F when there is a new version specifically for IMU-F and deprecates the "iumufupdate" command in the CLI that came with our gyro driver in BxF/iNav.

 The hexes are aggregates of the firmware plus any updates to our IMUF code.
 They are concatenated into an aggregate using the provided concat.py script.
 See https://github.com/betaflight/betaflight/blob/master/LICENSE lines 235-243.